al6x/nim/keep/readme.md

 # Features

+- It's a rendering and search engine, any data following doc and blocks structure could be rendered and searched.
 - Extensible, different spaces, docs, blocks, actions
 - Integrates other tools and data
 - In search it's posible to control if show doc or block, by adding `block forest` doc by default.